soumyaxyz/NS3-for-authentication-schemes/instruction.md

 ## Final step

-Try to identitify the sentences of the abstract  per the labels described below:
+Each sentences is initialy labeled as **-1** or undecided.
+Try to correctly label the sentences of the abstract  per the labels described below:
 Label|Meaning
 -:|:-
 -1| UNDECIDED|
 0|BACKGROUND or OBJECTIVE
 1|METHODS
 2|RESULTS+CONCLUSIONS

-Each sentences is initialy labeled as **-1** or undecided.
+If several lines in an abstract are hard to classfy, leave the entire abstract undecided.
-If several lines in an abstract are hard to classfy, leave the entire abstract undecided
+Do not label if in doubt

-Attempt to label at least  10 abstracts.
+Attempt to label **at least  10 out of the 15** abstracts.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0ODEzMzYxNSwtNTk0NDMwMTg1LC0yMD
+eyJoaXN0b3J5IjpbODAwMDcwNDMzLC01OTQ0MzAxODUsLTIwMz
-M0Mzg1NjU1LC03NDYxNTA1MDEsMTk4ODg4NDM0MF19
+QzODU2NTUsLTc0NjE1MDUwMSwxOTg4ODg0MzQwXX0=
 -->